G-GHF7E47LBJ

 Misleading claims about aloe vera’s benefits or exaggerating its healing powers can deceive consumers.
 Clear, evidence-based information is essential.

-An issue we have found in finding a reliable supplier for our aloe is they can't tell me whether or not the naturally occurring latex (aloin) has been removed or not.
+An issue we have encountered in finding a reliable supplier for our aloe is that they can't confirm whether the naturally occurring latex (aloin) has been removed.
 Apparently, it isn't standard to test for this, and we are trying to reduce allergy risks as much as possible.

 Our Ethical and Sustainable Swap